Enemy at the Gates: Trade Credit v/s Price Discount as a Strategic Tool

-How do financial constraints affect an incumbent supplier firm’s choice of extending more trade credit versus offering price discounts when facing an increased threat of entry from competitors?
-The threatened incumbent supplier firms may (a) extend more trade credit, ex-ante, to defend their market power, (b) reduce prices, or (c) do both.
-I test these predictions by exploiting plausibly exogenous, staggered removals of product–level entry barriers for Indian manufacturing firms.
-I find that the average incumbent supplier firm extends 11% more trade credit and lowers prices by 8.6% when facing an increased threat of entry.
-Interestingly, firms with deeper pockets offer longer terms on trade credit, while constrained firms rely on price discounts.
+How do financial constraints affect an incumbent supplier firm's choice of extending more trade credit versus offering price discounts when facing an increased threat of entry from competitors?
+The threatened incumbent supplier firms may (a) extend more trade credit, ex-ante, to defend their market share, (b) reduce prices, or (c) do both.
+I test these predictions by exploiting plausibly exogenous, staggered removals of product-level entry barriers for Indian manufacturing firms.
+I find that the average incumbent supplier firm extends 7.9% more trade credit and lowers prices by 9.1% when facing an increased threat of entry.
+Interestingly, firms with deeper pockets offer longer terms on trade credit, while financially constrained firms rely on price discounts.
 Also, I find that financially constrained customers accept credit offers, while unconstrained customers accept price discounts.
 I further confirm my results using various proxies for financial constraints and policy changes in the country that improved access to finance.
-Thus, emphasize the role of trade credit as a strategic tool to defend market power when firms face financial constraints.
+Overall, I find trade credit as an effective strategic tool to defend market share.

 Keywords: Trade credit, limit-pricing, entry threat, financial constraints